strangerstudios/pmpro-addon-packages/readme.txt

 Please Note: This plugin is meant as a temporary solution.
 Most updates and fixes will be reserved for when this functionality is built into Paid Memberships Pro.
 We may not fix the pmpro-addon-packages plugin itself unless it is critical.

 == Changelog ==
+= .3 =
+* Updating text a bit for cases where you are checking out for a level you already have to purchase a package.

 = .2 =
 * Wrapped some functions in if(!function_exists("...")) for PMPro 1.7.5 support.